atlea/next-plugins/README.md

 - [@atlea/next-css](./packages/next-css)
 - [@atlea/next-sass](./packages/next-sass)

-Each listed package has it's own `README.md` file with tips and instructions of use.
+Each plugin has it's own `README.md` file with tips and instructions of use.